 System Video Memory

 That’s it.
 As you might notice.
-Total available memory equals Dedicated plus Shared.
+Total available memory = Dedicated + Shared.

 Option 2: DxDiag

 This is yet another Windows tool – DirectX Diagnostic utility.
 With its help you can easily check the VRAM size for any video adapter.

 - Press the Win button on your keyboard